UCHMS19-20/final-project-rachelheeren/README.md

 # Surviving Magnet

 As many of us are aware, Magnet can be really challenging.
-So to find some fun in that, I created a game of the **ooh** Magnet experience.
+So to find some fun in that, I created a game of the ***Magnet experience***.

 In this game, the goal is to finish all four years of high school while maintaining the highest possible grade.
 If you get below a 65 at any point, you drop out of Magnet.